AbductiveLearning/ABLkit/docs/Examples/HED.rst

 equation is correct (i.e., positive) or not (i.e., negative).
 Also, we are given a knowledge base which involves the structure of the equations and a recursive definition of bit-wise operations.
-The task is to learn from a training set of above mentioned equations and then to predict labels of unseen equations.
+The task is to learn from a training set of above-mentioned equations and then to predict labels of unseen equations.

 Intuitively, we first use a machine learning model (learning part) to